Yuta Watanabe: Toronto Raptors (2020–2022)

-Brooklyn Nets (2022–present)
+Brooklyn Nets (2022–2023)

 On August 28, 2022, Watanabe signed with the Brooklyn Nets in free agency.
-In November 2022, Watanabe led the NBA in three point shooting percentage in the 2023 season.
+During November 2022, Watanabe led the NBA in three point shooting percentage at that point in the 2022–23 season.
+Watanabe would have his best career season shooting from beyond the arc at 44.4%.

+Phoenix Suns (2023–2024)

+On July 4, 2023, Watanabe signed with the Phoenix Suns.

+Return to Memphis (2024)

+On February 8, 2024, Watanabe was traded back to the Memphis Grizzlies in a three-team trade involving the Brooklyn Nets.

+Following the conclusion of the regular season, Watanabe announced his intent to decline his player option for the following season and return to Japan to play professionally there.

+Chiba Jets Funabashi (2024–present)

+On July 11, 2024, Watanabe signed with the Chiba Jets Funabashi of the B.League.

 National team career

-Japan men's national basketball team then head coach Kimikazu Suzuki oversaw Watanabe's play in camps, saying at the time, "He's not good enough to be on this team yet, but eventually he's going to be [Japan's] ace player.
+The Japan men's national basketball team's then head coach Kimikazu Suzuki oversaw Watanabe's play in camps, saying at the time, "He's not good enough to be on this team yet, but eventually he's going to be [Japan's] ace player.
 We all know his capabilities and we intend to help him develop."
 Later, while attending Jinsei Gakuen High School, Watanabe was called up by Suzuki to compete with the national team in 2013.
 At the age of 18, he made his senior debut for Japan at the 2013 East Asia Basketball Championship, where he helped the team win the bronze medal.
 Watanabe's tournament highlights included a 22-point and 14-rebound outing in a 101–53 win over Macau.
 At the 2013 FIBA Asia Championship, he averaged 5.2 points, 1.2 rebounds, and 0.5 assists in four games played, helping the team finish in ninth place.
 Watanabe was named to the 12-man roster for the 2016 FIBA Olympic Qualifying Tournament, where he averaged 7.0 points, 4.0 rebounds and 1.0 assists.
 At the 2019 FIBA World Cup Asian Qualifiers, Watanabe, who only played in two of 12 games, tallied an average of 17.5 points, 3.0 rebounds, 1.5 steals and 1.5 blocks per game.
 Later that year, he was selected to compete at the 2019 FIBA Basketball World Cup.
 Watanabe played in all five games, averaging 15.6 points, 5.6 rebounds and 1.6 assists per game.
 He led the Japanese squad in points and efficiency per game.